hawtio/hawtio/FAQ.md

 Try have a look at the [change log](http://hawt.io/changelog.html) to see the latest changes in hawtio!

+#### Where can I find more information?

+Try have a look at the [articles and demos](http://hawt.io/articles/index.html) to see what other folks are saying about hawtio.

 #### Why does hawtio log a bunch of 404s to the javascript console at startup?

 The hawtio help registry tries to automatically discover help data for each registered plugin even if plugins haven't specifically registered a help file.